ibm-cloud-docs/cephaas/access-openshift-console.md

 - Cluster storage quotas.
 - Deployment-level settings.
 - Cluster warnings and alerts related to storage.
+- Enable Fusion services for the clusters, if needed.

 ## Working across both environments
 {: #cross-environment-workflow}